Don't panic, everything will work out fine!

 It's Your Fault

 For your sake, I hope you never miss the train due to something you could have avoided, but I would like to ease your fears and tell you: you will 100% miss the train due to something you did wrong if you travel long enough.
-Darcy and I have missed our fair share of trains fora variety of reasons, whether it's confusing two different departure times (5:30 and 5:45, for instance), getting to the station late due to any number of reasons (traffic, a strike, non-running metros, it be
+Darcy and I have missed our fair share of trains for a variety of reasons, whether it's confusing two different departure times (5:30 and 5:45, for instance), getting to the station late due to any number of reasons (traffic, a strike, non-running metros, etc.), or simply not finding the station in time (this has happened at least once due to a confusing entrance).
+However, in pretty much any case, if you missed the train because it's "your" fault (as in, not the trainline's fault), then there isn't much you can do expect buy a new ticket for a new time.

 It's Not Your Fault

 This is ideal.
-The train or bus you were coming in on was delayed, so you missed your connection.
-You somehow got bumped due to a full train.
+The train or bus operated by the same company you were coming in on was delayed, so you missed your connection.
+Maybe you somehow got bumped due to a full train.
 Or, as it once happened to us, there's not "seat 28 A/B" on that model of train.

-Anytime I miss my train due to someone else's fault, I almost feel wrapped in a self-certainty that everything is going to be okay becasue I'm protected by four words: the train was late.
+Anytime I miss my train due to the train company's fault, I almost feel wrapped in a self-certainty that everything is going to be okay becasue I'm protected by four words: the train was late.

 You've missed your train, now what?